 - There are no public health facilities in the village.
 In the event of an injury, it may take many hours to get treatment or be transported out of the canyon.
 Trained emergency rescue teams are not available in the village.
 In case of an emergency, helicopter transportation is necessary, and the financial cost will be high and family members will not be taken with the patient but will need to find their own way out of the canyon.
 The cost of evacuation is solely responsible of the injured party.

-- Do not dive!
-There are submerged rocks and obstacles in the water.
-Pools change depth frequently, and my change one year to the next.
-Never dive head first in the water!
+- Do not jump or dive!
+There are submerged rocks and obstacles in the water and pools change depth frequently.

 - Horses have the right of way.
 Yield to all horses on the trail.
 Move towards the canyon wall side of the trail until the horses pass to avoid being pushed over the edge., do not spook the horses.

 - The trail is not well marked do not take side canyons that are unfamiliar.